 The PingDirectoryProxy Server provides a processing time histogram that classifies operation response time into user-defined buckets.
 The histogram tracks the processing on a per operation basis and as a percentage of the overall processing time for all operations.
 It also provides statistics for each operation type (add, bind, compare, delete, modify, modify DN, search).

 To Access the Processing Time Histogram

-- 1. On the Administrative Console, click Server Monitors. - 2.
-Click Processing Time Histogram.
+- 1. On the Administrative Console, click Configuration > Status > Monitors tab. - 2.
+Select Processing Time Histogram.
 Other monitor entries can be accessed in similar ways.

 Monitoring with JMX